-When insurance shopping and switching is up, telematics data is crucial to compete
+When auto insurance shopping and switching is up, telematics data is crucial to compete

 In an ever changing insurance world, one component remains the same: consumers care most about price.

-Fast forward to March 2021, a year after the shutdowns began in the US, when we saw auto insurance trends beginning to show a return to the pre-pandemic baseline.
+Fast forward to March 2021, a year after the shutdowns began in the U.S., when we saw auto insurance trends beginning to show a return to the pre-pandemic baseline (even as driving patterns intractably changed).
 Here’s what consumers had to say about their auto insurance policies.

 There are many factors for consumers to consider when selecting an auto insurance provider and policy – but none is more important than price.
 When asking survey participants about the factors most important to selecting their insurance provider, they identified price first, then customer service and perceived trustworthiness:

-Percentage selecting among most important factors in choosing company
+Percentage selecting among most important factors in choosing a carrier

 Bar chart showing factors that influence which auto insurance carrier a consumer chooses